15 Nov My Wife Has Student Loans?

 Our strategy to pay off my wife’s student loans

-3. Refinance the loans: I am going to start shopping for refinance rates at SoFi (where student loan refinance rates start at 2.12%), a lot lower than my wife’s current average rate of 5.37%.
+3. Refinance the loans: I am going to start shopping for student loan refinance rates at Credible or LendKey, a lot lower than my wife’s current average rate of 5.37%.
 While I have the cash to pay off her loans completely right now, the simple fact is that I didn’t plan for this unexpected $29,093 expense for the end of this year.
 I also have other plans for that cash that I am confident will generate a higher return over time than the percentage interest over time.

 4. Schedule a regular money convo with my wife: This “new” student loan debt has been a big wake-up call for us.
 We are both committed to having more focused and productive discussions about money.
 Neither of us really want to have these conversations, but I am going to push for it even though my wife has no interest in managing our finances.
 I think it’s important for her to understand the saving and investment decisions I am making for our future.